 As you might assume by now, that cursor was in the hands of a cyber hacker.
 The Sheriff, Bob Gualtieri, said it was a cyber intrusion to actively sabotage the county’s water supply.
 “This is dangerous stuff.
 This is somebody trying, it appears on the surface, to do something really bad.”

-Floridians living in this county must count their blessings that the incident was uncovered and stopped before it could cause severe damage.
-However, the water department, along with the sheriff and public health officials, now must figure out how this happened and how to prevent it in the future.
+Floridians must count their blessings that the incident was uncovered and stopped before it could cause severe damage.
+Health factors concerning tap chlorine water are familiar to them as this information from plumbers in Port St. Lucie, available online, talks about the importance of changing the water filtration system.
+But no one would have thought that a water treatment plant could be hacked.
+The water department, along with the sheriff and public health officials, now must figure out how this happened and how to prevent it in the future.

 When it comes to water, this is not a “should we or shouldn’t we” situation.
 This must be done.

 As to how it could have happened, the answer is simple: it was easy.
 This was not a fluke, says Larry Dietz of TAL Global, a worldwide security and risk management firm.
 “Attackers have access to very sophisticated technologies.
 These technologies make it quite easy to break through cybersecurity systems and potentially do serious damage.”